 - Opening the blister manually: If the blister does not break by hand, then a sterile needle could be used to remove the blockage manually.
 The contents of the blister are then be drained.

 Nipple blisters may come and go during the lactation phase, and it is quite likely they may cause no trouble to you.
-If you experience pain and discomfort to the point that you are unable to feed the baby, then consult a doctor immediately.
-Regular adherence to preventive steps helps keep nipple blisters at bay.
+But it may also be possible that nipple blisters lead to inflammation, causing pain.
+So, if you experience pain and discomfort to the point that you are unable to feed the baby, consult a doctor immediately.
+Regular adherence to preventive steps can help keep nipple blisters at bay.

 Have you dealt with nipple blisters when breastfeeding?
 Share your experiences through the comments section below.

-2. Plugged Milk Ducts and Nipple Blebs; Michigan Medicine (2017)
+3. Plugged Milk Ducts and Nipple Blebs; Von Voigtlander Women’s Hospital

 - How Is Breast Milk Produced?